MDK2: Development

 The decision to add Max and the Doctor as player characters to MDK2 was actually somewhat of an evolution, culminating in an epiphany.
 We planned to add in-game movies to MDK2 and therefore needed to make 3D models for both Doctor Hawkins and Max.
 In addition, these models needed to have basic animations for running, walking and other simple actions.
 One day while chatting with Jim Boone (our Interplay producer) on the issue of gameplay variety, it just sort of came to us.
 Since we've got these cool character models and they already move around, why don't we just allow the player to take control of them from time to time.
 It all snowballed from there and the next thing we knew we had three completely separate yet equal player characters.
 The largest impact to the gameplay experience, in our opinion, will be an increased variety to the gameplay.
 Players will have to quickly change gears between the run and gun shooting style of Max, the stealthy style of Kurt and the puzzling style of the Doctor.

 The introduction of two newly playable characters also removed the need for minigames, which were an important element of the original MDK; "Our initial opinion is the huge variety of gameplay styles generated by our focus on three characters should replace the need for sub-games.
 A key focus during our development of MDK2 was to get away from the sense of perpetual strafing and shooting - in addition to the character solution, we've added quite a few puzzles to the game."

 PC release

 In May 2000, after the release of the Dreamcast version but prior to the release of the PC version, BioWare announced two significant changes had been made to the game.
 The Dreamcast version had been criticized for being too difficult, and so for the PC version, Bioware were adding four difficulty settings ("Easy", "Medium", "Hard" and "Jinkies"), as well as the ability to manually save anywhere (although the autosave checkpoints from the Dreamcast versions would remain in place).
-Unlike most other PC games released at the time, the PC version of MDK2 requires an OpenGL-compliant graphics accelerator to run. the PC version of MDK2 also support for the EAX Version 2.0 3D positional audio technology by Creative Labs, as well as Hardware T&L technology found in GeForce 256/GeForce 2 series and Radeon R100 series out of the box.
+Unlike most other PC games released at the time, the PC version of MDK2 requires an OpenGL-compliant graphics accelerator to run.
+The PC version of MDK2 also supports the EAX Version 2.0 3D positional audio technology by Creative Labs, as well as Hardware T&L technology found in GeForce 256/GeForce 2 series and Radeon R100 series out of the box.